w3f/Grants-Program/src/milestone-deliverables-guidelines.md

 We require that each milestone delivery includes a comprehensive test suite, consisting of:

-### A step-by-step guide demonstrating how your code achieves the milestones.
+### A step-by-step guide demonstrating how your code achieves the milestones

 Please provide documentation on how to install, compile, run and test the deliverable(s).
 Make sure to include all necessary prerequisites.
 Common issues while replicating test results involve, among others, undocumented dependencies, version numbers, local database setups, breaking changes in the main branch since delivery, OS- and browser-specific incompatibilities.

 Depending on the deliverable, this could include (but is not limited to)

 - how to embed your library in another application,
 - how to make example API calls to your service,
 - running your web app,and
 - steps to complete some desired action in your mobile app.

 ### Unit tests

 As with any quality software project, each logical code component should be testable.

 ### Integration tests

 We prefer dockerfiles to avoid problems with versions and dependencies.